universal-ctags/citre/docs/user-manual/use-citre-peek.md

 will still be shown.
 This behavior can be tweaked by `citre-peek-auto-restore-after-jump`.

+### Fix the peek window appearance when displaying line numbers

+If you have line numbers turned on, and is using a graphic display, then the peek window may look strange.
+In this situation, set `citre-peek-fill-fringe` to nil, and `citre-peek-use-dashes-as-horizontal-border` to `t`.
+Read their docstrings for details.

 ## Ace peek

 When filling the arguments of a function, we often want to see the signature of